 As of 2010 census, there are 1,754 households in the town.
 Most of the population consists of White that makeup nearly 97.7% of the entire population.
 Other races include African American, Native American, Asian, and Latinos.
 While the town’s demographics doesn’t distinguish itself from other nearby towns, it’s interesting to note that it has 100 females for every 85 males.
 The per capita income of the city in 2010 was nearly $20,460 but only 2% of the entire population lives under the designated poverty line.

 The most famous attraction of the town is Eureka College.
-As an institution that remained dear to President Reagon, it houses the famous Ronald Reagon Museum, which has the largest collection of Reagon memorabilia after the Reason Presidential Library in California.
+As an institution that remained dear to President Reagan, it houses the famous Ronald Reagan Museum, which has the largest collection of Reagan memorabilia after the Reason Presidential Library in California.
 The town is sometimes known as the Pumpkin Capital of the World, but the original processing plants have moved to Morton, Illinois.
-Other major attractions include the Peace Park inside the College; a 9-hole golf course, and the lake.
+Other major attractions include the Peace Park inside the College; Kaufman Park Golf Course, and the lake.
 It can be said that the town has a lot to offer if you’re interested in the history and life of Reagan as an actor, a child, and as a President.

 Information for Visitors and Movers